COMPUTER SCIENCE Degree Program Profile

 Certificate of completion of Italian upper secondary school or equivalent foreign qualification.

 Students who do not pass the entrance exam are required to take specific courses and/or complete extra reading to prepare for the programme.

 The programme prepares the graduate to a quick adaptation as a reliable actor in the ICT sector, fostering his rapid career advancement to high responsibility posts, thanks to the careful blend of a deep understanding of the technologies and of their use in problem solving, on one side, and of a solid scientific/methodological background on the other.

-The programme has two tracks: methodological and professional, which differ in the blend of foundational and technological topics offered.
-The former enhances, in its aims, the understanding of the scientific evolution of the ICT field, in order to become able to master its rapid technological evolution; the latter forms software engineers with a solid scientific background, who specialize in the development of innovative systems.
+The programme enhances the understanding of the scientific evolution of the ICT field, in order to become able to master its rapid technological evolution and it forms software engineers with a solid scientific background, who specialize in the development of innovative systems.

 The characterizing integration of scientific basis and technology also prepares the graduate to enter the higher levels of the university studies.

 Key Learning Outcomes

 Graduates of the programme will be able to demonstrate:

 Advanced knowledge of the scientific basis and of the state-of-the-art technologies of the IC sector, and of their relations to other disciplines like mathematics, physics and economics, which are relevant in the computer-based solutions to many organizational problems of our society;